Rysted/Rysted/README.md

 # :man_technologist: My [Portfolio <-- 🌐](https://rysted.netlify.app/)

-- The information on my GitHub profile is relative, as some of my repositories are private.
+- The information on my GitHub profile is relative, as not everything we do is uploaded.

 ![](https://komarev.com/ghpvc/?username=Rysted&color=blueviolet&label=PROFILE+VIEWS)